Twitter’s character limit can produce challenges, but it can also be an opportunity for creativity. Use these 7 tips to write better tweets:

 No one wants to read Tweets by a robot.

 This tweet by Delta puts a smile on your face and makes you want to share with all your friends.
 Because it’s just that good.
 You know a bot didn’t come up with that.

 One of Twitter’s charms is the feeling that brands are backed by real-life people.
 Engage your audience, respond to them, and allow them to connect with your humanity.
 It is one of the best ways to maintain followers, and a great way to gain new ones.

 Arby’s loves pop culture and is even live-tweeting the Grammys?
 Yes, please.

-Part of that being human thing is the desire to connect.
+Part of being human is the desire to connect.
 When your content connects emotionally, it’s more likely to be shared.
-Whether it’s inspiring, enlightening, or downright funny, emotions are your friend as self-expression and human connection are two main drivers of Twitter usage.
+Whether it’s inspiring, enlightening, or downright funny, emotions are your friends as self-expression and human connection are two main drivers of Twitter usage.

 Know your audience

-On Twitter, your audience is your consumer and you should be thinking of them every step of the way.
-Use language your audience will understand and engage with and figure out what they want.
+On Twitter, your audience is your consumers, and you should be thinking of them every step of the way.
+Use language your audience will understand and engage with.
+Figure out what they want.
 When you add value by informing or entertaining, your Tweets will go much further.

-Whether you’re a Twitter greenie or expert, remembering these 7 things will help you create content that engages your followers.
+Whether you’re a Twitter greenie or veteran, remembering these 7 tips will help you create content that engages your followers.